 Every Director shall at the time of election and during the term for which elected, reside within the district for which and from which that director was elected.
 A rural Director must be a rural member of the Corporation.
 No person may hold more than one directorship at a time.
 No person may serve as a Director while that person is employed by the Corporation.
 No person may be elected as a Director within three years after leaving employment with the Corporation; this prohibition applies regardless of the position held or the reason the employment was terminated.
 Every Director must as of the date of election be at least 18 years of age.

 Upon establishment of the fact that a Director is holding office in violation of any of the foregoing provisions, the Board of Directors shall remove such Director from office.

 Section 8.
 Validity of Board Action.

-Nothing contained in this Article shall affect in any manner whatsoever the validity of any action taken at any meeting of the Board of Directors, nor shall this Article apply to Directors appointed prior to the first election by members.
+Nothing contained in this Article shall affect in any manner whatsoever the validity of any action taken at any meeting of the Board of Directors.

 Section 9.
 Per Diem.

 Directors and Employees may receive, upon submission of a voucher request, compensation for mileage, meals, lodging and other reimbursable expenses for attendance at each meeting of the Board and for attendance at any other meeting on the behalf of the corporation at such rates as the Board may set from time-to-time by written policy.